tehwalris/forest/doc/codemod-purposes.md

     - affects calls to many different functions
   - `unquote-properties`
     - remove quotes from property names if they are not necessary
-    - TODO you wrote "non-standard syntax", but it's actually standard and just crashes forest
   - `updated-computed-props`
     - no example code
   - `use-strict`